kkagill/ContosoUniversity-Backend/README.md

 ## Test API

-Use Postman or other API testing IDEs
+Use Postman or other API testing tools

 - Ex: **GET** `http://localhost:51089/api/instructors`
 - Access Apis based on a role (Admin or User):